 - admission).
 An official copy of the student’s placement test scores where applicable.
 (See Testing for more information.)

-- The college encourages all students to make sure immunizations are up to date.
-Proof or waiver of bacterial meningitis vaccine must be on file in the Office of the Registrar ten (10) days prior to the first day of class.
+- Proof or waiver of bacterial meningitis vaccine must be on file in the Office of Enrollment Services ten (10) days prior to the first day of class.
 Health care students have special immunization requirements and should speak with the program coordinator about these requirements.

-Applicants are encouraged to submit results of standardized tests (ACT, SAT, etc.) to the Office of the Registrar for use in counseling, academic advisement and scholarship consideration.
+Applicants are encouraged to submit results of standardized tests (ACT, SAT, etc.) to the Office of Enrollment Services for use in counseling, academic advisement and scholarship consideration.

 State of Texas Senate Bill 1107